json420/degu/doc/rgi.rst

 Importantly, the request headers are in a sub-dictionary.
 The header names are casefolded using ``str.casefold()``.
 If the request includes a ``'content-length'``, the value is converted into a ``int`` by the server.
-The ``'headers'`` sub-dictionary is designed to be directly usable by a proxy application when making its HTTP client request.
+The ``'headers'`` sub-dictionary is designed to be directly usable by a reverse-proxy application when making its HTTP client request.

 For example: